 We encourage you to email us at firstname.lastname@example.org to suggest updates and revisions to this guide, as well as additional resources to include on our page.
 Thank you for contributing to this important conversation.

 Student Perspectives on Remote Instruction

 As a result of the transition to remote instruction due to the COVID-19 pandemic, UCLA’s Center for the Advancement of Teaching (CAT) and UCLA’s College Faculty Executive Committee (FEC) partnered to design and administer a questionnaire to obtain course-level feedback about the student experience during remote learning.

 Building upon our work in the spring, in Fall 2020 we provided instructors with direct access to all of the data associated with their individual courses (these “Course Feedback on Remote Instruction” results can be accessed through MyUCLA on the same page as the regular course evaluations).
 The questionnaire was streamlined and administered through the Evaluation of Instruction Program (EIP), the same process as course evaluations, resulting in more than 59,000 responses (a 46% response rate).
 The quantitative results are presented in a dashboard that allows for the responses to be disaggregated by course-level variables and self-reported student demographics.
 As in the Spring, the results from the Fall were overwhelmingly positive, thus we encourage readers to utilize the action-items generated in the Spring 2020 reports.
 Fall 2020 questions can be found in this PDF.
-The questionnaire will be administered again in Winter and Spring 2021.

 (Screenshots of Fall 2020 dashboard: All responses)